-You want to allow a newer deck to age because initially the moisture content is entirely too high.
+You want to allow a newer deck to age because initially, the moisture content is entirely too high.
 Trapping moisture in the wood by staining it too soon is not good.
-Once the deck has dried for 3-6 months, and has moisture content of 12% or less, it is ready for stain.
+Once the deck has dried for 3-6 months and has a moisture content of 12% or less, it is ready for stain.

 Post a Question Below